salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="cookiestoredocsset-valuemd"></a>

-## CookieStore.prototype.set setter
+## CookieStore.prototype.set

-The [`set()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/set) method of the `CookieStore` interface sets a cookie with the given name and value or options object.
+The [`CookieStore.prototype.set()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/set) method of the `CookieStore` interface sets a cookie with the given name and value or options object.

 Distortion of `CookieStore.prototype.set` is required so `CookieStore.prototype.get` can retrieve sandbox cookies that are similarly distorted with the sandbox prefix.